 Utah has quickly become one of my favorite vacation destinations in the USA – seriously!
 The National Parks in Utah are absolutely incredible and a must-see for any outdoor enthusiast.

-This past August, my fiancée and I did this exact same itinerary (which is quite ambitious to be honest) since it’s jam packed with lots of places to visit.
+In August, my boyfriend and I did this exact same itinerary (which is quite ambitious to be honest) since it’s jam packed with lots of places to visit.
+For us, this is the ultimate national park roadtrip.

 It’s hard to imagine that all of these amazing outdoor adventures can exist in one place.
 There were some mornings where the temperature dipped all the way down to 50 degrees Fahrenheit and just an hour’s drive away the temperature soared past 100 degrees Fahrenheit.

 I truly believe you’ll have the time of your life exploring Southern Utah’s natural beauty.
-If these National Parks are not already on your travel bucket list, use this one-week itinerary to get inspired and plan your Utah road trip.
+If these National Parks are not already on your travel bucket list, use this 7 day itinerary to get inspired and plan your Utah road trip.

 Day 1 – Drive from Las Vegs to St. George, Utah